- A complete guide to LMI written in plain and simple English.

 Another way to get approval on a low-deposit investment property loan is to get a parent to go guarantor, meaning you won’t have to pay LMI.

 Lenders tend to be more trusting of borrowers who have a full-time job because employed individuals are more able to repay a loan.
-Casual or alternative employees are considered riskier and are likely to be charged higher LMI.
+Self-employed people and casual workers are considered riskier and are likely to be charged higher LMI.

 How to calculate LMI

 Ultimately, how much your LMI costs will depend on your lender’s independent risk assessment of you.
 However, you can still get a ballpark cost through an online LMI calculator.